Koromix/rygel/web/koromix.dev/005_libhs.md

 Look at [Sean Barrett's excellent stb libraries](https://github.com/nothings/stb) for the reasoning behind this mode of distribution.

-# License

-libhs is in the public domain, or the equivalent where that is not possible.
-You can and should do anything you want with it.
-You have no legal obligation to do anything else, although I appreciate attribution.

 # Contribute

 You can clone the code and report bugs on the [TyTools GitHub